-- i) both leagues A and C included the same 17 indicators, - ii) 10 of them are in league B, too.
+- i) both League A and C included the same 17 indicators, - ii) 10 of them are in League B, too.

 Finding i) is interesting in two respects.
 On the one hand, the best institutions are the best in the same indicators as those in which the lagging universities are the worst.
-On the other hand, 3 indicators were missed from both leagues A and C (these were not included in league B either)2:
+On the other hand, 3 indicators were missed from both League A and C (these were not included in League B either7):

-- T1 'Academic staff per students', which measures the quality of education, as the more lecturers per student, the more effective the education is. - T2 'Academic staff per bachelor's degrees awarded', which narrows the previous indicator undergraduate-level bachelor's programs because this level is the basis of higher education in the world. - F3 'Papers per research income', which shows the financing level of the publications.
+- T1 "Academic staff per students", which measures the quality of education, as the more lecturers per student, the more effective the education is. - T2 "Academic staff per bachelor's degrees awarded", which narrows the previous indicator undergraduate-level bachelor's programs because this level is the basis of higher education in the world. - F3 "Papers per research income", which shows the financing level of the publications.

-The 10 indicators in finding ii) are the ones with the lowest variance in the universities included in league B; however, they are decisive in the fact that their high (low) value is required to league A (C) - in addition to 7 other indicators.
+The 10 indicators in finding ii) are the ones with the lowest variance in the universities included in League B; however, they are decisive in the fact that their high (low) value is required for League A (C) - in addition to 7 other indicators.
 These 10 variables played a role in the development of all three leagues: